 Likewise, domestic flights, hotels and restaurants are set to resume from Sept 17 following proper guidelines.
 Prince of Bahrain has also arrived in Kathmandu on September 16 for Lobuche East peak climbing and Manaslu expedition.

-With the daily cases now dropping and the recovery rate increasing lately, things are now getting back to normalcy here in Nepal.
+With the recovery rate increasing lately, things are now getting back to normalcy here in Nepal.
 Nepal government is now planning to resume all tourism-related activities for upcoming autumn season 2020.
 Other essential businesses and public transportation have already resumed nationwide.

-The situation on the mountain will be completely different for this season and as a responsible adventure company, we will strictly adhere to the safety protocol and operation guidelines set by the government of Nepal.
+The situation on the mountain will be completely different for this season and as a responsible adventure company, we will strictly adhere to the safety protocol and operation guidelines set by the government of Nepal and WHO.
 Read what you should expect if you are travelling to Nepal this autumn.